MicroCT-Based Vascular Imaging in Bone and Peri-Implant Tissues

 Imaging of Minipig Mandible

 Göttingen minipigs (Ellegaard Göttingen Minipig, Dalmose, Denmark) were anesthetized intramuscularly (25–35 mg/kg, Dexdomitor; Orion Pharma Animal Health and 50–70 mg/kg, Zoletil 100 Vet, Virbac) and intravenously heparinized with 300 IE/kg (Heparin LEO, LEO Pharma).
 After heparin infusion, the pigs were euthanized with an intravenous dose (100 mg/kg) of pentobarbital (Euthanimal vet, VM Pharma).
 The external carotid artery was accessed by blunt dissection through the tissue of the ventral neck and cannulated (BD Venflon, 17G).
 After washing out the blood with PBS, the corresponding head side was selectively perfused with μAngiofil through the arterial tree.
-Otherwise, the perfusion was performed with the same approach as in the previously described mice experiments.
-After the polymerization of μAngiofil, we excised the mandible and fixated and stored it in 4 % PFA solution at 4 °C.
+Otherwise, the perfusion was performed using the same approach as in the previously described mouse experiments.
+After the polymerization of μAngiofil, we excised the mandible and fixated and stored it in 4% PFA solution at 4 °C.

 Figure 5: MicroangioCT of the minipig mandibula.
 Panel A displays the visualization of a right minipig hemimandible.
 The vasculature at the bone surface is visible.
 The framed area in A marks the subvolume represented in panel B at higher magnification.
 Panel C displays the transverse section marked in panel B, clearly showing the pulp chamber, root canal, and the corresponding vessels.
 Due to the voxel size of 8–9 μm, microvessels with a diameter of 40 μm or less cannot be visualized in such large samples.

 Angiogenesis influences the osseointegration of implants.
-As such, studying angiogenesis and, correspondingly the vascular supply of the peri-implant tissue in detail is important for dental research and many implantology studies.
+As such, studying angiogenesis and, correspondingly, the vascular supply of the peri-implant tissue in detail is important for dental research and many implantology studies.
 So far, the only reliable approach to assess the vascular supply remains histology, limited to single two-dimensional sections.

 Figure 6: MicroangioCT of the peri-implant vasculature of a minipig mandibula.
 Panel A: Maximum intensity projection image of the minipig mandible dataset with four metal implants and μAngiofil-perfused vessels.
 Panel B: virtual transversal section through the dataset showing an implant within the mandible.
 The colored circles mark structures with different gray value ranges.
 Corresponding peaks with color legend are marked on the histogram in panel C. Such differences in gray levels allow a straightforward segmentation of the structures of interest as displayed in the 3D visualization in panel D.